 Cancer can come back after chemotherapy or any type of cancer treatment.
 Once treatment ends, your care team often asks you to come for follow-up visits to check for disease.
-Your healthcare provider may recommend more cycles of chemotherapy to treat cancer that returns.
+Your oncologist may recommend more cycles of chemotherapy to treat cancer that returns.

 A note from Cleveland Clinic

 Chemotherapy is one of the most common types of cancer treatment.
-Chemotherapy can work on its own or get paired with other treatments like radiation therapy or surgery.
-The type of chemotherapy you receive will depend on the location and stage of the cancer, as well as your overall health.
+Chemotherapy can work on its own or be paired with other treatments like radiation therapy, surgery or other drug therapies.
+The type of chemotherapy you receive will depend on your cancer’s stage and location, as well as your overall health.
 Chemotherapy may cause side effects in the short term and long term.
 Before starting any cancer treatment, talk to your healthcare provider about the risks and benefits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy